ibrahimsel/ros-racer/README.md

 - An important thing to remind is while publishing a drive message, your `AckermannDriveStamped` message has to have a `header.frame_id` of `{racecar_namespace}/base_link`.
 Otherwise the simulator won't be able to tell which racecar to drive.
 For `racecar1` it would be `racecar1/base_link`

 ### My changes aren't reflecting to the simulation!
-- Make sure you rebuild the container or if you're using Ubuntu 20.04 native installation, rebuild the workspace with `colcon build`.
+- Make sure you rebuild the container or if you're using a native installation, rebuild the workspace with `colcon build`.